anon777000/GraphMix/README.md

 # How to run

-For reproducint results of GraphMix(GCN) of Table1 in the paper, go to directory GraphMix/semisupervised/codes and run the following commands:
+For reproducing results of GraphMix(GCN) of Table1 in the paper, go to directory GraphMix/semisupervised/codes and run the following commands:

 `python run_cora.py`